| Last Updated:

 Creating DOI.
 Please wait...

 Highly-optimized tools are common in traditional populations.
 Bows and arrows, dogsleds, clothing, houses, and kayaks are just a few examples of the complex, exquisitely designed tools that humans produced and used to colonize new, demanding environments.
-Because there is much evidence that humans’ cognitive abilities are unparalleled, many believe that such technologies resulted from our superior causal reasoning abilities.
+Because there is much evidence that humans’ cognitive abilities are unparalleled, many believe that such technologies resulted from our superior causal reasoning abilities alone.
 However, others have stressed that the high dimensionality of human technologies make them very hard to understand causally.
 Instead, they argue that optimized technologies emerge through the retention of small improvements across generations without requiring understanding of how these technologies work.
 Here, we show that a physical artifact becomes progressively optimized across generations of social learners in the absence of explicit causal understanding.
 Moreover, we show that the transmission of causal models across generations has no noticeable effect on the pace of cultural accumulation.
 The reason is that participants do not spontaneously create multidimensional causal theories but instead mainly produce simplistic models related to a specifically salient dimension.
-Finally, we show that the transmission of these simplistic theories constrain exploration in subsequent generations of learners and has negative downstream effects on their understanding.
-These results indicate that highly optimized technologies do not necessarily result from evolved reasoning abilities but instead can emerge from the blind accumulation of many small improvements made across generations linked by cultural transmission, and demand a focus on the cultural dynamics underlying technological change as well as individual cognition.
+Finally, we show that the transmission of these inaccurate theories 1) constrains exploration in subsequent generations of learners and 2) has negative downstream effects on their understanding.
+These results indicate that highly optimized technologies need not result from enhanced causal reasoning but instead can emerge from the accumulation of many small improvements made across generations linked by cultural transmission, and demand a focus on the cultural dynamics underlying technological change as well as individual cognition.